-When Charlie Kirk was assassinated last year, Amber Feild recalls, we saw a number of people “celebrating… the death of a bigot who has caused palpable material harm to other people.”
+When Charlie Kirk was assassinated last year, Amber Flannery Field recalls, we saw a number of people “celebrating… the death of a bigot who has caused palpable material harm to other people.”
 Such a response seems at odds with the Quaker testimony of nonviolence, because it is at odds with that testimony, but it’s also a very human response.

 “A lot of people like to ideate and fixate on violence when they see our political problems,” Amber explains.
 Political anxiety breeds resentment and feelings of powerlessness, and sometimes it’s easy to imagine that one quick, forceful blow against the right target could somehow fix everything.